JAGGANRAJ27/selenium/README.md

   - Date and time of the test 📅
   - Status of each test (Passed or Failed) ✅❌
   - Suggestions for failed tests 💡
+- **Screenshot on Failure:** If a test case fails, a screenshot is captured and added to the PDF for better clarity and troubleshooting 🖼️.
 - **Customization:** You can add your own details such as **Project Name**, **Client Name**, and **Profession** in the report (e.g., "Tested by Jagganraj" 😉).
 - **Smart Test Case Results:** The results are presented in **color-coded format** (Green for Passed, Red for Failed).
 - **Date and Time Formatting:** Test reports are timestamped using the **DD/MM/YYYY HH:MM:SS AM/PM** format.